ClarenceKuo/traffic-sign-classifier/README.md

 - Validation: 94.2%
 - Test: 92%

-## Data Set Summary & Exploration

-### Provide a basic summary of the data set
+### Basic summary of the data set

-I used the numpy and matplotlib libraries to calculate and visualize the summary statistics of the traffic signs data set.
+Using the numpy and matplotlib libraries, I calculated and visualized the summary statistics of the traffic signs data set.

 * The size of training set is 34799
 * The size of the validation set is 4410